-UCare has developed medical policies to assist in the determination of coverage for certain clinical services (procedure, therapy, diagnostic test, medical device, etc.) where coverage requires determination of medical necessity.
+UCare medical necessity guidelines are available to assist in the determination of medical necessity for certain clinical procedures (procedure, therapy, diagnostic test, medical device, etc.) where coverage requires determination of medical necessity.

-In addition to to using UCare authored medical policies, UCare determines medical necessity using clinical criteria and guidelines developed by authoritative external sources, such as InterQual®, Magellan care guidelines, and the National Comprehensive Cancer Network.
-These criteria and guidelines are not a substitute for clinical judgment by a qualified healthcare professional and do not constitute the practice of medicine or medical advice.
-The treating healthcare professional remains responsible for diagnosis and treatment.
-Patients should always consult their treating healthcare professional before making decisions about medical care.
+UCare determines medical necessity using clinical criteria, UCare authored medical policies and guidelines developed by authoritative external sources, such as InterQual®, Magellan clinical care guidelines and the National comprehensive Cancer network.
+These criteria and guidelines are not a substitute for clinical judgment by a qualified health care professional and do not constitute the practice of medicine or medical advice.
+The treating health care professional remains responsible for diagnosis and treatment.
+Patients should always consult their treating health care professional before making decisions about medical care.

-When making coverage decisions, UCare staff apply the benefits associated with that member's enrollment and eligibility, according to federal and state regulation, and the member specific Evidence of Coverage (EOC), Member Contract or Member Handbook.
-If a determination of medical necessity is required and criteria are not specified in benefits or regulation, then UCare applies clinical criteria, which may be UCare medical policy or externally-sourced (e.g., InterQual®, Magellan Clinical Guidelines, or National Comprehensive Cancer Network).
+When making coverage decisions, UCare staff apply the benefits associated with that member's enrollment and eligibility, according to federal and state regulations and member specific evidence of coverage (EOC), member contract or member handbook.
+If a determination of medical necessity is required and criteria are not specified in benefits or regulations, UCare will apply clinical criteria, which may be from UCare Medical Policies or authoritative external sources such as InterQual®, Magellan clinical guidelines or the National Comprehensive Cancer Network.